Chinese Democracy: Work with producer Sean Beavan

+The band worked with producer Sean Beavan (Nine Inch Nails, Marilyn Manson) from late 1998 to early 2000.
+Engineer Dave Dominguez left a few days after Beavan brought in his own engineer Jeff "Critter" Newell.
+Doug Goldstein claimed Beavan was the only main producer up to that point, saying the others were just "people we met with or tried out on some tracks [with]."
+Beavan said he bonded with Rose instantly: "I went in and had a meeting with Axl.
+We just sat in the studio together and just talked music really.
+We just hit it off.
+It was one of those things where you realize someone is kind of like your brother."

-The band worked with producer Sean Beavan from late 1998 to early 2000.
-Stinson said "most of the songs on the album started and ended with what [Beavan] did".
+Stinson said "most of the songs on the album started and ended with what [Beavan] did."
 Beavan recorded Rose's vocals in under a week, most of which are the takes appearing on the final release.
 He claimed to have worked on 35 songs.
 Billy Howerdel, hired as a Pro Tools engineer, said "I came in making sounds for Robin Finck, and that turned into this two-and-a-half-year gig."
 At one point, Rose paused work to have the new lineup rerecord Appetite for Destruction (1987) using modern recording techniques.
 He said this helped members reach the needed quality and improved the writing process.
-(Note: The re-recordings of Appetite were never released; except part of the re-recorded version of "Sweet Child O' Mine" appears during the end credits of Big Daddy later that year.)
+(Note: Former producer Youth claimed Rose had been wanting to do this when he joined, and the label instructed him to dissuade Rose.
+The re-recordings of Appetite were never released; except part of the re-recorded version of "Sweet Child O' Mine" appears during the end credits of Big Daddy later that year.)
 In 1999, Queen guitarist Brian May recorded guitar for several tracks.
 (Note: None of May's work was featured on the album and May was not informed his contributions were removed, writing on his website in 2008: "I did put quite a lot of work in, and was proud of it.
 But I could understand if Axl wants to have an album which reflects the work of the members of the band as it is, right now.")
 By mid-1999, over 30 songs had been recorded, and the album was tentatively titled 2000 Intentions.

 In 1999, Rose said they had enough material for at least two albums, including one more industrial and electronic than Chinese Democracy.
 Sources said the plan was to release Chinese Democracy, tour for a year or two, then release the second album without returning to the studio.